choria-io/website/blog/content/post/2018/12/31/lifecycle.md

 It's important to note these events are informational and published on a best efforts basis, you cannot rely that you will get 100% of events, your event based systems have to consider this.

-In the Choria Provisioner in addition to the above event based node discovery we also do regular discoveries for provisionable nodes which would pick up any where we missed their events or where their first provisioning flow failed.
+In the Choria Provisioner in addition to the above event based node discovery we also do regular discoveries for provisionable nodes which would pick up anywhere we missed their events or where their first provisioning flow failed.

 At present these events are emitted within the Collective that the Servers belong to and they do not cross Federation borders and Choria cannot push them to streams via its Adapters.
-We'll fix the short coming in Adapters that would allow you to communicate these events outside of the local Collective.
+We'll fix the shortcoming in Adapters that would allow you to communicate these events outside of the local Collective.

 ## Event Types